joe-ng/homebridge-dyson-link/README.md

 ```
 "platforms": [
-      // This is the config
+    // This is the config for this plugin
     {
       "platform": "DysonPlatform",
       "name": "DysonPlatform",